 Describe in detail, using points and bullet points, requirements strictly related to the project of an application similar to the below description:

-Our prompt was 22 words (148 characters) long, which equaled 26 Tokens.
+Our prompt was 22 words (148 characters) long, which equaled 26 tokens.
 We added these values to the corpora and calculated the estimated token usage again for each model.

 gpt-3 pricing experiment - project requirements token usage